HIPAA-compliant marketing & advertising: How to run compliant campaigns in healthcare

 • Reengage patients directly on your website or inside your app and serve them special offers, discounts, or recommendations.

-• Get upsell and cross-sell opportunities, which may often not require patient authorization.
+• Get upsell and cross-sell opportunities that may not require patient authorization.

 The benefits of a first-party data marketing strategy include: